The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 - Science and Metaphysics (HPL 112)

-In the spring of their junior year, CAL major students take an additional class to complete the common core: CAL Seminar: The Legacy of the Two Culture (CAL 405), a class which reflects both on the division and the similarities that exist between science and the humanities.
+In the spring of their junior year, these CAL majors take an additional class to complete the common core: CAL Seminar: The Legacy of the Two Culture (CAL 405), a class which reflects both on the division and the similarities that exist between science and the humanities.

 Students then take 10 additional classes in their major discipline.
 The number of classes on the 100/200-level can vary according to the discipline (see distribution requirements).
 In addition, students have to take two upper-division classes in another CAL discipline outside of their major field.